Application Overview

 A strong command of the English language is necessary for successful study at Penn.
 Applicants whose native language is not English must submit Test of English as a Foreign Language (TOEFL) scores to demonstrate English proficiency.
 Please note that the TOEFL is rarely waived; therefore, we encourage applicants to take the test to avoid delays in completing the application.
 The minimum TOEFL scores required for admissions consideration are: 100 (iBT), 250 (CBT) or 600 (PBT).
 The TOEFL must be sent from ETS using the institutional code 2986.
 To locate a testing site near you or schedule an exam, visit the TOEFL website.
 International English Language Testing System (IELTS) is also accepted and the minimum score for consideration is a 7.
 You may upload a copy of your IELTS test to the standardized test score section of the application.

-Please note that the College of Liberal and Professional Studies is accepting at-home GRE and TOEFL test scores and the IELTS Indicator exam scores through the 2022-2023 admissions year.
+Please note, the College of Liberal and Professional Studies is accepting at-home GRE and TOEFL test scores through the 2023-2024 admissions year.
 Please visit the specific standardized testing websites for exam options in your home country.

 Upon review of an applicant's file, the Admissions Committee reserves the right to request TOEFL scores.